socialplanning/opencore/opencore/project/README.txt

 They can be adapted to IGeoItemSimple, and coordinates set on them.
+WARNING TO GEO NOOBS: This is an (x, y, z) point where x is longitude.
+Yes, longitude goes first.

     >>> from Products.PleiadesGeocoder.interfaces import IGeoItemSimple
     >>> geo = IGeoItemSimple(projects.p1)
+    >>> print geo.coords
+    None
     >>> coordinates = (10.0, -20.0, 0.0)
     >>> geo.setGeoInterface('Point', coordinates)
     >>> geo.coords